Boudin Balls Recipe

 Method of Preparation:

 1. Prepare breading station: Make the seasoned flour by adding 1 tablespoon of salt to the flour and stir.
-Place seasoned flour, and breadcrumbs in individual shallow bowls.
+Place seasoned flour and breadcrumbs in individual shallow bowls.
 In a third shallow bowl, whisk the eggs together with the milk and the remaining 1 teaspoon salt.

-5. Preheat the vegetable oil in a deep fryer to 350°F. Using tongs and working in batches, place the balls gently into the oil and fry until golden, 3 to 4 minutes.
+5. Preheat the vegetable oil in a deep fryer to 350 degrees.
+Using tongs and working in batches, place the balls gently into the oil and fry until golden, 3 to 4 minutes.
 Remove from the oil and drain briefly on the prepared baking sheet with rack.
 Let them cool briefly before serving.

-6. While the boudin balls cool, make the Creole Mustard Dipping Sauce.
-In a small bowl, stir together the sour cream, creole mustard and Cajun seasoning.
+6. While the boudin balls cool, make the Creole mustard dipping sauce.
+In a small bowl, stir together the sour cream, Creole mustard and Cajun seasoning.